Why Can’t Spotify Stop Getting Sued? It’s More Complex Than It Sounds

 Audiam, which claims to have tracked down and paid out millions of dollars in unpaid mechanical royalties from streaming services, counts Bob Dylan, Metallica, Red Hot Chili Peppers, and several other recognizable artists and publishers among its clients.
 He works with these artists and their teams to compare the songs in their own catalogs with royalty statements from services like Spotify, YouTube, Google Play, and others, frequently finding discrepancies and working to get these songwriters paid properly.
 In many cases, Price says those discrepancies are pretty big.

 “For Bob Dylan, we found 7,000 sound recordings,” Price says.
 “He was getting paid on a couple of hundred.
-Metallica hasn’t been paid anything on a half a billion streams of their own recordings.”
+Metallica hadn’t been paid anything on a half a billion streams of their own recordings.”
+Issues like this were rectified after Audiam’s system identified the gaps and notified the streaming platforms.

 The reason Price says he doesn’t believe Spotify’s “missing data” defense is that he has informed the company many times over the years, passing along spreadsheets of metadata about the music in his clients’ repertoires so Spotify can connect the dots and distribute royalty payments accurately.
 Price says he has even offered to let Spotify use his company’s technology for free to help fix the problem, to no avail.